mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

   For example, `"dist"`.
 - `sourceMap`
   Set this to `true` to generate source map files.
-  Generating sourcemaps requires installing the npm package `source-map-support`.
+  Generating source maps requires installing the npm package `source-map-support`.
 - `strict`
   Set this to `true` to require all code to be typed.
 - `target`